moredhel/dockerdns/README.md

-This is a slightly weird project inspired by a talk given at NixCon 2018.
+This is a project inspired by a talk given at NixCon 2018.

 Wouldn't it be great to have nice, memorable and stable names for all your containering needs?